peduarte/wallop-slider/README.md

-# wallop-slider
+# Moved out!
-This repo has been moved
+I've moved this to an Organization -> https://github.com/WallopSlider/